toddfoster/toddfoster.github.com/books.md

 Books I've read recently:

+## May 2021
+* John Swinton and Harriet Mowat, _Practical Theology and Qualitative Research_, 2nd ed.
+(SCM Press: 2016)

 ## April 2021
 * Richard Beck, _Trains, Jesus, and Murder: The Gospel According to Johnny Cash_ (Fortress Press: 2019)
 * Elden H. Luffman, _Bringing God To War: Glimpses of a Chaplain's Ministry with U.S. Marines in Vietnam_ (Phillips Publications: 2006)